Dichlorophenolindophenol

 2,6-Dichlorophenolindophenol (DCPIP, DCIP or DPIP) is a chemical compound used as a redox dye.
 When oxidized, DCPIP is blue with a maximal absorption at 600 nm; when reduced, DCPIP is colorless.

-DCPIP can be used to measure the rate of photosynthesis.
-It is part of the Hill reagents family.
+DCPIP can be used to measure the rate of photosynthesis and is an example of a Hill reagent.
 When exposed to light in a photosynthetic system, the dye is decolorised by chemical reduction.
 DCPIP has a higher affinity for electrons than ferredoxin and the photosynthetic electron transport chain can reduce DCPIP as a substitute for NADP^{+}, that is normally the final electron carrier in photosynthesis.
 As DCPIP is reduced and becomes colorless, the resultant increase in light transmittance can be measured using a spectrophotometer.